Academic and Professional Requirements

 Applicants who earned passing scores on a Praxis I/PPST subtest prior to September 1, 2014, may submit those scores in place of the Core.
 Applicants may be admitted with a combination of passing scores on the Praxis/PPST and Core tests.
 Contact the Graduate Admissions office for more information.

-Composite Score of 1070 with minimum score of 450 on Math and Verbal (scores must have been received within 5 years of the acceptance date into this education program)
+Minimum score of 520 on Math, 480 on Writng and 510 on Reading (scores must have been received within 10 years of the acceptance date into this education program)

 GRE Revised General Test*